yochaigal/cairn/wip/2e/forest-seeds.md

 Very austere, with only a simple **cot** and small dining **table**.

 - **Cot**: Speckled with green moss and twigs.
 Smells faintly of rain.
   - The floor beneath the cot is thick with green moss.
-If Dormin places his hands on the moss it falls away, revealing an underground tunnel to **4**.
-Only Dormin can activate this passage.
+If Sweeney places his hands on the moss it falls away, revealing an underground tunnel to **4**.
+Only Sweeney can activate this passage.
 - **Table**: On the table is a fully prepared meal of roast duck and root vegetables equal to a full meal for 2.
   - A gift from Anglwyst.
 If eaten the meal on the table will reform in d12 hours.

-#### Dormin
+#### Sweeney

 12 HP, 2 Armor, 13 STR, 15 DEX, 17 WIL, yew bow (d8)

 - A cantankerous, mossy old man.
 - If he is injured, the Wood will protect and even heal him.
 Each time he dies, he returns more green than before.
 - Would like to stop the _Withering_, but cannot enter **6** due to his pact with Anglwyst.
 As a test of their honor and skill he will ask the party for help expelling the Giant Spiders at **9**.
-  - If the party successfully completes their first task, he will give them his **Pendant of Karnon**, and the promise of further riches if they can undo the magic that is ravaging the forest at **6**.
+  - If the party successfully completes their first task he will give the party a **Pendant of Karnon**, and the promise of further riches if they can undo the magic that is ravaging the forest at **6**.
-  - If the party is able to disrupt the _Withering_, he will show them the secret path to **4**, and opens the hut.
+  - If the party is able to disrupt the _Withering_, he will open the secret path to **4**, telling them that they may enter the hut there.

 #### Pendant of Karnon